-A New Boathouse Fit With a Schweiss Hydraulic Door Creates Envy on Beautiful Lake Vermilion
+A New Boathouse Garage Fit With a Schweiss Hydraulic Door Creates Envy on Beautiful Lake Vermilion

 Jeff Ryan, boathouse owner exclaims, “I can tell you this, I’m the envy of the lake!”

-His new boathouse has a remote-controlled Schweiss “Red Power” Hydraulic door that opens up to the lake.
+His new floating boat garage has a remote-controlled Schweiss “Red Power” Hydraulic door that opens up to the lake.
 However, the main showcase piece is Ryan’s 1955 Chris Craft Continental boat that cruises in and out of the boathouse through the Schweiss door.

 During the 1940s, the National Geographic Society named Lake Vermilion as one of the top 10 most scenic lakes in the United States, it has maintained that beauty to this day.

 - 365 islands